 Are you ready to eat well, even if you’re on a limited budget?

-On your next trip to the store, stock up on tuna, nuts, baby carrots, cheddar cheese, and eggs.
+On your next trip to the store, stock up on inexpensive healthy snacks like tuna, nuts, baby carrots, cheddar cheese, and eggs.
 It’s amazing how far a few dollars can take you with snacks like these.